eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 Status: approved

-When the user runs the Ankaios CLI without providing the cli arguments for the mTLS PEM file paths and the insecure cli argument, then the Ankaios CLI shall:
+When the user runs the Ankaios CLI without providing the cli arguments for the mTLS PEM file paths or the insecure cli argument, then the Ankaios CLI shall:
 * exit with a non zero exit code
 * output an error message containing the reason and a help message